 Meet the NSLNC Board

 Randy M. Grossman is an Adjunct Professor of Law at Thomas Jefferson School of Law, where he has taught Sports Law since 2000 and also teaches Trial Practice.
 Additionally, he is a member of the Board of Trustees of Thomas Jefferson School of Law.
 Professor Grossman is certified as a player agent by the Major League Baseball Player’s Association and represents former players as well, such as Hall of Famer Dave Winfield and 7-time All-Star Tim Raines.
 During the course of his career, he has worked with players ranging from Hank Aaron to Willie Mays.
-As an NSLNC Board Member, Professor Grossman is responsible for bringing in speakers and judges for the Competition and Conference, along with other activities and oversight.
+As an NSLNC Board Member, Professor Grossman is responsible for bringing in judges for the Competition, along with other activities and oversight.

 Brandon Leopoldus is a solo practitioner in the Los Angeles area.
 His practice is focused in the areas of business, employment, entertainment, and sports law.
 He represents a number of sports officials including some at the Major League level and he is a contributing writer to Referee Magazine.
 After completing a career as a Minor League Baseball umpire, he worked in the front office of the Mountain Collegiate Baseball League as the Director of Baseball Operations before attending Thomas Jefferson School of Law and working for Mandalay Sports Properties.
 As an NSLNC Board Member, Brandon is responsible for providing insight and ideas from the sports law world, while assisting with bringing in judges for the Competition.